 A good cheese starts with good milk.
-Where do you get yours?
+Where do you get your milk from?

 What's so special about raw milk?

 Raw milk cheese is a world heritage product.
 Some of the most famous cheeses in the world can only be made with raw milk, like Roquefort, Gruyere, Emmental and Parmesan.
 When you heat milk to pasteurise it, the sugars get caramelised.
-So the dominant flavour in a pasteurised cheese is caramel, and you can't disguise that toffee flavour.
+The dominant flavour in a pasteurised cheese is caramel, and you can't disguise that toffee flavour.
 Raw milk cheese has more depth of flavour with a start, a middle and a finish.
-Then there are the health benefits.
-None of the antibodies and enzymes have been destroyed.
+There are health benefits, too, because none of the antibodies and enzymes have been destroyed.